mobbyliu/python-agents-examples/complex-agents/role-playing/architecture_README.md

-# Agents and Storms - RPG Game Architecture
+# Dungeons and Agents - RPG Game Architecture

 This is a modular, extensible RPG game built with LiveKit Agents.
 The architecture emphasizes dynamic content generation using LLMs while maintaining clean code organization.